Sweet Pain: Learning to Love Acupressure Mats

 Finally, the mat might make some people feel emotional.
 That goes hand-in-hand with pain relief.

-If one has a bleeding disorder, it’s possible that using the mat may cause bruising.
-In that case, use it with caution.
+If one has a bleeding disorder, it’s possible using the mat may cause bruising.
+Use with caution.

 If you’re a certain type of person, acupressure mats are an important pain relief tool to keep in your arsenal.